Aliases for FKBP6 Gene

 The protein encoded by this gene is a cis-trans peptidyl-prolyl isomerase that may function in immunoregulation and basic cellular processes involving protein folding and trafficking.
 This gene is located in a chromosomal region that is deleted in Williams-Beuren syndrome.
 Defects in this gene may cause male infertility.
 There are multiple pseudogenes for this gene located nearby on chromosome 7.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2013]

 GeneCards Summary for FKBP6 Gene

 FKBP6 (FK506 Binding Protein 6) is a Protein Coding gene.
 Diseases associated with FKBP6 include Williams-Beuren Syndrome and Azoospermia.
-Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
+Among its related pathways are Meiosis and Gene Expression.
 GO annotations related to this gene include peptidyl-prolyl cis-trans isomerase activity and FK506 binding.
-An important paralog of this gene is FKBP1A.
+An important paralog of this gene is FKBP4.

 UniProtKB/Swiss-Prot for FKBP6 Gene